iso4free/spedit/doc/devlog.md

 - [*] Last Palette preset autoload and autosave
 - [*] Last Frame Export path store in settings
 - [+] Docs added Hotkeys Cheatsheet

+14.01.2023
+=
+- [*] Added JSON support for TSPLayer and TSPFrame (used with Undo/Redo manager, soon will be used in own SPEdit format)
+- [*] Rewrited Undo/Redo manager (used whole JSON frame data with layers)